 - purchasing credits from a mitigation bank (if one is available), or

 - purchasing credits from the Mitigation Reserves Program.

 *At multiple points in the process, an Interagency Review Team will review and approve project proposals.
 The IRT is co-chaired by the Corps and the Washington Department of Ecology (Ecology); other members will include representatives state and federal regulatory agencies, tribes, and local governments.

 The program is available in seven "Service Areas" in King County.
 Impact occurring in a service area must be mitigated within the same service area.

 Using MRP in cities

 The program is designed to satisfy mitigation obligations for a wide variety of permit types, including federal, state, and local permits.
 As of February 2012, the program is available throughout unincorporated King County.
-The program may be available to project proponents working within incorporated cities if the city codes allow it and the city and county have an agreement in place.
-As of February 2012 there are no such agreements.
+The program may be available to project proponents working within incorporated cities if the city codes allow it.
 Please contact Michael Murphy, Program Manager for more information.